-If I could have done anything differently, I would film more intimate scenes of people's lives, of people talking to their parents, of House members talking to their House Mothers and to each other.
-But, stuck with time limitations and trying to give a broad view of the House world, I took the more direct route-the interview.
-If there had been more verite, more outright dramatic conflict, "Paris is Burning" might have been a different film, though I don't think that it would have been better.
+Looking back, if I could have done anything differently, I would have filmed more of the intimate scenes of people's lives--of people talking to their parents, of House members talking to their House Mothers and to each other.
+But, saddled with time constraints and trying to present a broad view of the House world, I took the more direct route--the interview.

-Ultimately what's strong about "Paris is Burning" is what people have to say for themselves.
-Although the film has its explanatory moments, and its moments of spectacle, it's always the insights and intellect of the ball people themselves that's truly on parade.
+Ultimately what's strongest about "Paris is Burning" is what people have to say for themselves.
+Although the film has its explanatory moments and its moments of spectacle, it's always the insights and intellect of the ball people themselves that's truly on parade.
 We worked hard not to turn ball people into anthropological "subjects", and we strove to avoid voyeurism masquerading as "dramatic conflict".

-Frequently the crew and I would work late into the night; once, as we were filming at Dorian's apartment in Harlem, a gun battle erupted on the corner where our van, along with some of the crew, was parked; luckily no one was hurt, but the sound person quit.
+Frequently the crew and I would work late into the night.
+Once, as we were filming at Dorian's apartment in Harlem, a gun battle erupted on the corner where our van, along with some of the crew in it, was parked.
+Luckily no one was hurt, but the sound person quit.

 Since I was following several people, and their schedules always changed, it was impossible to make up a definite shooting schedule; it was always hard to decide whom to film on any given day.
-Sometimes we would make an appointment with someone, and then that person wouldn't be there.
+Sometimes, we would make an appointment with someone and that person wouldn't be there.
 Other days we'd just hang out on the Christopher Street pier and wait for someone we knew to show up.
-Although most of the people I interviewed I knew from my two years of research, one night we spent in Times Square with Carmen and Brooke, we met two of my favorite people in the film, the teenage boys who have the film's last word.
+Although most of the people I interviewed I had met from my two years of research, we spent one night in Times Square with Carmen and Brooke and met two of my favorite people in the film, the teenage boys who have the film's last word.

-When the shooting was done--all seventy hours of it---there was little money left from the public television co-production to edit the film.
-Small grants came in--between \$2,500 and \$6,000-- from organizations like Art Matters, Inc., the Edelman Fund, the Paul Robeson Fund and the New York Foundation for the Arts.
-I was grateful for these grants, but they were barely enough to cover equipment rental and to pay Kate Davis, the editor.
+When the shooting was done, we had seventy hours of film and little money left from the public television co-production to edit.
+Small grants came in--between \$2,500 and \$6,000--from organizations like Art Matters, Inc., the Edelman Fund, the Paul Robeson Fund and the New York Foundation for the Arts.
+I was grateful for these grants, but they were barely enough to cover equipment rental and to pay Kate Davis, the editor at that time.
 As most documentary filmmakers will tell you, there is currently no structure in America which funds whole films.
-Filmmakers get a little money from here, a little money from there, and in the process waste time-and frequently, money.
-This is particularly true when films are political, or when they are about current-and not historical-events.
-We stopped work in January of 1988, but in May, two private contributions came in and the editing resumed, this time with editor Jonathan Oppenheim who had edited the original five-minute trailer.
+Filmmakers get a little money from here, a little money from there, and in the process waste time and, frequently, money.
+This is particularly true when films are political, or when they are about current -and not historical--events.
+We stopped work in January of 1988, but in May, two private contributions came in and editing resumed, this time with editor Jonathan Oppenheim who had edited the original five-minute trailer.
 We worked for a time, and then again ran out of money at the end of 1988.